yunpeng-shi/MPLS/README.md

 Each row of ``Ind`` matrix is an edge index (i,j).
 The edge indices (the rows of Ind) MUST be sorted in ``row-major order``.
 That is, the edge indices are sorted as (1,2), (1,3), (1,4),..., (2,3), (2,5), (2,8),..., otherwise the code may crash when some edges are not contained in any 3-cycles.
 Make sure that i<j.
 If some edges have indices (3,1), then change it to (1,3) and take a transpose to the corresponding Rij.

-## Choices of Parameters
-Please also see in the above file for different choices of parameters that we recommend.
-MPLS is not sensitive to those parameters.
+MPLS is not sensitive to its parameters.
 The general rule for reweighting parameters
 ```
 CEMP_parameters.reweighting
 MPLS_parameters.reweighting